-K2K Radio is London’s No1 digital radio station gain skills | develop experience | build communities
+K2K Radio is London’s No1 digital community radio station gain skills | develop experience | build communities

 K2K Radio was set up in 2012 by community radio lovers, broadcasting from The Albert in South Kilburn then South Kilburn Studios, to provide a platform for people to share their voices and passions with the world.
 Since then, the tribe has blossomed and now has a dedicated station manager, a super studio tech team, media consultants and a multitude of regular, besides new, DJs presenting a mix of great tunes, random endeavours, local as we’ll soon be in the Granville, and global focus plus wonderful conversation with a sprinkle of convivial banter.

-We offer free radio production workshops, throw fun parties, train budding studio managers and aspiring presenters to allow them to experiment and flourish to industry standard levels.
+We offer free radio production workshops, train budding studio managers and aspiring presenters to allow them to experiment and flourish to industry standard levels.